grouplens/samantha/README.md

 ### Note

 * Samantha is a project developed by <a href="http://www-users.cs.umn.edu/~qian/">Qian Zhao</a>, a Ph.D. candiate at GroupLens lab and originated from his research projects.
 Currently, Samantha is in the process of integrating with <a href="http://lenskit.org/" target="_blank">Lenskit</a>.
 Feel free to give a try if you're intersted though.

+### For the paper GB-CENT

+* The experiments were run with Samantha in: Qian Zhao, Yue Shi, Liangjie Hong.
+GB-CENT: Gradient Boosted Categorical Embedding and Numerical Trees.
+In Proceedings of the 26th International World Wide Web conference (WWW 2017), ACM, 2017.
+* Go to branch qian/gbcent, docs/README.md for details